hteumeuleu/caniemail/_features/css-font-face.md

 }
 notes: "This is a global note."
 notes_by_num: {
-    "1": "Only supported through a <link> tag.",
-    "2": "Only supported directly through a <style> tag.", "3": "Support depends on the version of IE installed.", "4": "The declaration is supported but distant fonts are ignored.", "5": "Elements using a font declared with `@font-face` ignore the font stack and fall back to Times New Roman.
+    "1": "Partial.
+Only supported through a `<link>` tag.", "2": "Partial.
+Only supported directly through a `<style>` tag.", "3": "Buggy.
+Support depends on the version of IE installed.", "4": "Partial.
+The declaration is supported but distant fonts are ignored.", "5": "Buggy.
+Elements using a font declared with `@font-face` ignore the font stack and fall back to Times New Roman.
 Use `mso-generic-font-family` and `mso-font-alt` to control the fallback."
 }
 ---